13 Types of Door Locks for Real Security & Ease of Use

 Additionally, more sturdy and larger padlocks are often used in industrial sites, huge office spaces and even in warehouses to provide more safety.

-Padlocks are those door locks which can’t be broken apart.
+People say padlocks are those door locks which can’t be broken apart.
 Some padlocks even have extended shoulders which make it difficult for bolt cutters to access them.
+But there are over a dozen ways to break a padlock, including a simple two-wrench method.
+They're a deterrent and that's all, really.

 These kinds of padlocks consist of a key that’s used to release the lock.
 You can also find key-retaining padlocks in the market.